Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Ask ChatGPT what color you should use for the subtitle:

-    ```bash
+    ```md
-    @workspace I cant read the subtitle on the banner due to its color, what color do you suggest?
+    The subtitle in the banner at #selection is hard to read due to its color, what color do you suggest?
     ```

 - Copilot understands colors and contrasts and will provide you with a color that has a good contrast with the background.